jnyfah/jnyfah.github.io/_posts/curiousx.md

 - Semantic - traverses the AST abd derives semantics, output is an IR
 - Code generator- consumes IR and transforms it to concrete assembly language

-And I am going to be building each stage from scratch and obviously blogging about it and its challenges too (pray for me).
+And I am going to be building each stage from scratch and obviously blogging about it and its challenges too (pray for me 😅).

-I will be using C++ obviously, i plan not to use any 3rd party library, just cmake for easy cross-platform management and google test for writing unit tests, i am also going to target the x86 or ARM architecture or even both, i don't know yet!
+I will be using C++ obviously, i plan not to use any 3rd party library, just cmake for easy cross-platform management and google test for writing unit tests, i am also going to target the x86 or ARM architecture or even both 🤔, i don't know yet!

-I would call it `CuriousX` because i am curious to how compilers work!, it would be a very simple compiler, i don't want to complicate things (i am obviously new to this) and its features would include
+I would call it `CuriousX` because i am curious to how compilers work!, it would be a very simple compiler, i don't want to complicate things (because i am obviously new to this 😬) and its features would include

 1. Print: just like the python print function `print()`
 2. Variables (strings, integer and float)